-- 1.17 The health and wellbeing implications of the proposals are considered in section 9. - 1.18 The purpose of this report is to agree whether to progress the rebuilding of Oak Park and Bloxwich leisure centres.
-Members now have a number of options to consider against which to deliver the council's philosophy of "more people, more active, more often". - 1.19 Members will be fully aware that the council is currently facing a £108m reduction in its baseline budget.
-Savings of circa £20m have now been agreed by Council on 27 February 2014 from 1 April 2014.
+- 1.17 A Health Impact Assessment comparing the approximate health values of the options is presented in section 9. - 1.18 The purpose of this report is to agree whether to progress the rebuilding of Oak Park and Bloxwich leisure centres.
+Members now have a number of options to consider against which to deliver the council's philosophy of "more people, more active, more often". - 1.19 Members will be fully aware that the council is currently facing a £108 million reduction in its baseline budget.
+Savings of circa £20 million have now been agreed by Council on 27 February 2014 from 1 April 2014.
 This will leave some £88m of savings to be made over the four-year period 2015/16 to 2018/19.
 Budget savings will therefore have to be made from either making further efficiencies, reducing or stopping services, generating additional income or encouraging services to trade commercially.
-The Active Living proposal falls into the last two categories. - 1.20 The draft Cabinet report was presented to the Community and Environment Performance and Scrutiny Panel at a special meeting on Tuesday 8 April 2014.
-A very positive discussion concluded that the Panel's preferred choice was for Option 1; to rebuild both Oak Park and Bloxwich.
+The Active Living proposal falls into the last two categories.